kcarlton55/bomcheck/README.md

 ## **Units of measure**
-If a unit of measure (U/M) is not given for a value in the Length column of a SolidWorks' BOM, then the U/M is assumed to be inches unless explicity specified, e.g. 336.7mm.
-The program will recognize the following abreviations for U/Ms:
+If a Unit of Measure (U/M) is not given for a value in the Length column of a SolidWorks' BOM, then the U/M is assumed to be inches unless explicity specified, e.g. 336.7 mm.
+The program recognizes the follwing U/Ms:

 `in, inch, ", ft, ', feet, foot, yrd, yd, yard, mm, millimeter, cm, centimeter, m, meter, mtr, sqin, sqi, sqft, sqf, sqyd, sqy, sqmm, sqcm, sqm, pint, pt, qt, quart, gal, g, gallon, ltr, l, liter`

 When the program is run, values will be converted to the U/M given in the ERP's BOM.
 For example, if the ERP program uses FT as a U/M, then comparison results will be shown in feet.

 ## **bomcheck.cfg**